 Notification of Leave

-I have taken classes at USU or USU Online (not including concurrent enrollment classes)
+I am an undergraduate student and have taken classes at USU or USU Online (not including concurrent enrollment classes)

 If you have been admitted to USU and you haven't taken courses at USU or have only taken USU concurrent enrollment (CE) courses, deferral is the process you should use.

 Sign into your account and Submit a Notification of Leave.
 It takes 5 business days to process the NOL.

 If you need help completing the form, contact the IT Service Desk.

 All communications from USU will go to your USU email account, so you (or a delegate) need to check it regularly while you are away.
 Your USU email account will remain active for approximately three years after your last completed class.

 If you have a remaining scholarship from the USU Office of Admissions, it will automatically activate on your return semester.
 If you received any other scholarships, contact the USU statewide campus, department, or other awarding entity to ask if they can be held.
 Please visit usu.edu/financial-support/scholarships for more information, or if you have questions about your scholarship requirements and how to remain eligible.
 Scholarships are typically not able to be held if you attend another educational institution while you are away.